udif/SFF8301_template/README.md

-This is a 3.5" Drill template done in Inkscape.
-The PDF file is the output of Inkscape's PDF save.
+This Repository contains various drill templates.
+Early templates were done with Inkscape, and saved as SVG.
+Later templates were done directly in PostScript, and converted to PDF.

-To use this, print the drawing at 1:1 (100%) scale, cut to size, tape it to your surface and drill through it.
+To use these, print the drawing at 1:1 (100%) scale, cut to size, tape it to your surface and drill through it.